-If you are coming to the 2017 Tennessee Writing Workshop, you may be thinking about pitching our agent-in-attendance or editor-in-attendance.
+If you are coming to the (online) 2021 Tennessee Writing Workshop, you may be thinking about pitching our agent-in-attendance or editor-in-attendance.
 An in-person pitch is an excellent way to get an agent excited about both you and your work.
-Here are some tips (from one of this year’s instructors, Chuck Sambuchino) that will help you pitch your work effectively at the event during a 10-minute consultation.
+Here are some tips (from one of a previous year’s instructors, Chuck Sambuchino) that will help you pitch your work effectively at the event during a 10-minute consultation.
 Chuck advises that you should:

 - Try to keep your pitch to 90 seconds.
 Keeping your pitch concise and short is beneficial because 1) it shows you are in command of the story and what your book is about; and 2) it allows plenty of time for back-and-forth discussion between you and the agent.
 Note: If you’re writing nonfiction, and therefore have to speak plenty about yourself and your platform, then your pitch can certainly run longer.